Authored by the expert who managed and guided the team behind the Japan Property Pack

 How much are property prices expected to increase in Hiroshima in 2026?

-As of early 2026, residential property prices in Hiroshima are expected to increase by around 2% to 4% over the course of 2026 on a blended basis, with central condominiums likely to land at the upper end of that range.
+As of 2026, residential property prices in Hiroshima are expected to increase by about 3.5% for the full year, with central condos doing better than the city average.

 We go deeper and try to understand how solid are these forecasts in our pack covering the property market in Hiroshima.